 Last but not least, today’s model featurette is the D5k Deutche, based on it’s real-world counterpart, the MP5k

-You may head over to the downloads page and grab a copy of the preload installer, which will be unlocked on Friday.
+You may head over to the client downloads page and grab a copy of the preload installer, which will be unlocked on Friday.

 -Team GoldenEye: Source